-The day care worker confirmed that recruitment was managed in accordance with the regulations and minimum standards, before staff members commence employment and direct engagement with service users.
+The manager advised that there were no newly recruited staff to the day centre and that the staff team had all worked in the day centre for a number of years.
+The manager confirmed that recruitment was managed in accordance with the regulations and minimum standards, before staff members commence employment and direct engagement with service users.

 A review of records confirmed all staff working in the day care setting were registered with NISCC.
-Information regarding registration details and renewal dates was monitored by the day care worker; this system was reviewed and found to be in compliance with regulations and minimum standards.
-The day care worker confirmed that all staff were aware that they were not permitted to work if their professional registration was to lapse.
+Information regarding registration details and renewal dates was monitored by the manager; this system was reviewed and found to be in compliance with regulations and minimum standards.
+The manager confirmed that all staff were aware that they were not permitted to work if their professional registration was to lapse.